 That experience has stuck with me ever since.
 Each and every day, I try to remember to ask myself whether the work I’m doing is leading to tangible improvements in people’s lives.
-It’s difficult to do, as I, like others in our line of work, get caught up by so many distractions—not to mention the power dynamics inherent in the fact that we are so reliant on funding from foundations, which can make it difficult at times to speak up.
+It’s difficult to do, as I, like others at Root Cause and all nonprofits, get caught up by so many distractions—not to mention the power dynamics inherent in the fact that we are so reliant on funding from foundations, which can make it difficult at times to speak up.

 But the lesson for me that I hope others in our sector can take from my experience is that while it’s easy to stay at 30,000 feet, it’s a lot harder to be precise—because being precise makes us accountable.
-I believe, in all honesty, that our lack of precision and the lack of accountability that results is why we have not seen the change we claim we want to see.
+I believe, in all honesty, that our lack of precision and the lack of accountability that results is why nonprofits, foundations, and government have not seen the change they seek.

 I wish I could follow up with those two young men to see how things went with them.
 I’m sure there’s a lot more to learn from their story.
 But I never got their contact information.
 I do think about them frequently, and hope my own actions somehow support their efforts and those of others navigating their lifelong pathways from healthy birth, to a quality education, to a well-paying job, and to healthy and secure aging.

 Subscribe to follow this blog.